datakurre/blog/content/blog/2023/03/rcc-camunda-cloud/index.md

   - .gitignore
 ```

+**All done!**

-**All done!** Now, it is only required to execute `rcc run` (for `parrot-rcc`) with all the required arguments for connecting Camunda Platform SaaS and locating our zipped RPA bot.
-For example,
+Now, it is only required to execute `rcc run` (for `parrot-rcc`) with the required configuration arguments for connecting to Camunda Platform SaaS and locating our zipped RPA bots.
+For example, with

 ```shell
 c:\Users\User\Downloads\rcc.exe run -- --rcc-executable=c:\Users\User\Downloads\rcc.exe --camunda-client-id=MY_CLIENT_ID --camunda-client-secret=MY_CLIENT_SECRET --camunda-cluster-id=CAMUNDA_CLUSTER_ID --camunda-region=CAMUNDA_CLUSTER_REGION --log-level=debug --rcc-fixed-spaces c:\Users\User\Downloads\calculate-sum.zip
 ```

-RCC will start parrot-rcc, which reads zipped bots, connects to Camunda Platform, waits for tasks matching the bots, executes the bots and returns their output work items back to Camunda as variables in local scope of the executed tasks.
+RCC will start parrot-rcc, which reads zipped bots, connects to Camunda Platform, waits for tasks matching the bots, executes the bots, and returns their output work items back to Camunda as variables in local scope of the executed tasks.

 ![RCC executing RPA bot, which automates Windows calculator](calculate-sum.gif)

-In addition to the output work item variables, the RCC integration also saves links to RPA execution logs as variables in the local scope.
-This should really help validating that the bot did the right thing, and debug the bot execution when something went wrong.
+In addition to the output work item variables, the RCC integration also saves links to RPA execution logs as task scoped variables.
+This should really help validating that bots did the right thing, and debug them when something goes weird.

 ![RPA exeuction log linked into a task local variable](camunda-platform-variables.png)